jengalas/pz-adventures-jekyll/_posts/2002/2002-10-20-mt-minsi-letterbox.md

     - filename: minsi
       alt: The letterbox itself.
 It was pretty easy to locate, and is in great shape after almost four years!
 It will need a new logbook soon, though.
     - filename: view
       alt: The view from a little further up the trail.
 No powerlines this time.
+  gallery2:
+    suffix: cs
+    images:
+    - filename: driveby
+      alt: Beautiful fall colors...
+  gallery3:
+    suffix: cs
+    images:
+    - filename: driveby
+      alt: View from above.
+It was a beautiful day on Mt.
+Minsi!

 ---